 Clinical use

 Identification of PVL producing strains of S. aureus.
-These may be methicillin sensitive (MSSA) methicillin resistant (MRSA).
+These may be methicillin sensitive (MSSA) or methicillin resistant (MRSA).

 Background